 In 2009 St John’s came into the 21st Century with the introduction of its own website, www.stjohnshollington.org.uk

-Interestingly, part of the Parish of Croxden-with-Hollington (172 acres) is detached, being located some 14 miles away near Ilam, and bounded by Blore, Calton and Ilam Parishes.
+Interestingly, part of the Parish of Croxden-with-Hollington (172 acres) is detached, being located some 11 miles away at Calton Green and bounded by Blore, Calton and Ilam Parishes.
 This was land left to the Parish by the Rev. John Ashton, a former vicar of Croxden, in October 1722.

 George Edmund Street - Architect

 George Edmund Street RA FRIBA (1824-1881), a committed High Anglican, designed Hollington Church and also, later, Denstone Church.
 He had been an assistant to George Gilbert Scott for five years from 1844 before setting up his own practice and was one of the most celebrated English architects of the nineteenth century.
 He was in the forefront of the Victorian Gothic revival movement, becoming its virtual leader from the 1850s to the 1870s.
 The best-known building designed by Street is probably the Royal Courts of Justice in The Strand in London.
 He also designed St Paul’s within the Walls on the Via Napoli in Rome.